mpiercy827/CodeBytes/README.md

 [Details][phase-four]

-### Phase 5: Searching and Suggesting Courses (~2 days)
+### Phase 5: Searching and Suggesting Courses + Styling (~2 days)
 Lastly, I will work on a search bar that allows users to search for specific topics/courses on the site.
 I will also implement a mailer on the Rails side that allows users to suggest future courses for the site.
+I will also add some much- needed styling to the site to make it look great!
 By the end of the phase, the app should be fully functioning and ready for bonus features!

 [Details][phase-five]